List of Star Trek novels: Academy (2007)

 Star Trek: Academy was intended to be a new flagship series featuring a young Midshipman Jim Kirk.
 A sequel, Trial Run, was announced but was never published.

 Excelsior (2007)

 Star Trek: Excelsior was a flagship series concept set aboard the Excelsior (NCC-2000), under the command of Hikaru Sulu.
-Only one novel has been published, which was marketed as part of the Original Series book line.
+Only one novel has been published, which was marketed as part of The Original Series book line.

 Klingon Empire (2008)

 Star Trek: Klingon Empire is a relaunch of I.K.S.
 Gorkon (2003–2005).
 Only one novel has been published.

 Terok Nor (2008)

 Star Trek: Terok Nor explores the history of the Deep Space Nine station during the Bajoran Occupation when it was known as Terok Nor.
 The series is linked to the Lost Era (2003–2014).
 The cover art by John Picacio forms a triptych.
 Marketed as part of the Deep Space Nine book line.

 Myriad Universes (2008–2010)

 Star Trek: Myriad Universes series explores alternate realities, and how those settings affect the analogues of characters from various television series and films.
 The Last Generation (2008–09) comics miniseries, by Andrew Steven Harris, ties into the series.
-Numbering of the novels varies by language and market.
+Not all printings include a number stamp.